Nourhanhenedy/pizza-sales-analysis-/README.md

  the goal is to help a pizza shop understand its sales performance, customer preferences, and peak hours to optimize operations.

 *************************************************************

+🛠️ Tools Used

+•	SQL (MS SQL Server):
+Used for data cleaning and calculating core business metrics.
+•	Power BI:
+Used to create interactive dashboards to visualize sales trends and category performance.
+•	Excel:
+Initial data exploration.